The format and content requirements for an FDA pre-submission have not changed, but the launch of the FDA PreSTAR has changed everything.

 - save the pre-sub on electronic media (e.g., USB flash drive) and send it via FedEx to the FDA, and

 - upload the pre-sub to the new FDA Customer Collaboration Portal (CCP).

-As you can guess from the video above, we are only using option 2 for FDA pre-submissions.
+As you can guess from the video above, we only use option 2 for FDA pre-submissions.
 For option 2, you can upload an eCopy (saved as a zip file) or a PreSTAR (in the native PDF format).
 The image below shows you how this is done, but the uploading process usually takes about one minute–depending on your file size and bandwidth.
 You can register for your own CCP account in seconds.

 What is the pre-submission process?

 You will receive an email response from the FDA for each of your questions within 70 days of receipt by the FDA.
 If you requested a teleconference, it would typically be about 75 after receipt of the FDA pre-submission meeting request.
 Your team needs to prepare a detailed discussion plan for the one-hour teleconference.
 A slide deck is highly recommended to facilitate communication but is not required.
-If you provide a slide deck, you should email it to the reviewer in advance of the meeting.
-You will also need to provide a copy of the slide deck with your meeting minutes.
+If you provide a slide deck, you should email it to the reviewer before the meeting.
+You must also provide a copy of the slide deck with your meeting minutes.
 At the beginning of the teleconference, someone from your team must commit to submitting draft meeting minutes to the FDA within 15 days.
 The FDA will reply with acceptance of your meeting minutes, or they will provide an edited version.
 It is also common to submit a supplement FDA pre-submission with detailed protocols and new questions for the FDA.